 Show All Answers

-VenturaWaterPure is a potable reuse program that will recover, treat, and reuse water that is currently discharged into the Santa Clara River Estuary.
+VenturaWaterPure is a purified recycled water, also known as potable reuse, program that will recover, treat, and reuse water that is currently discharged into the Santa Clara River Estuary.

 This program will divert treated water from Ventura’s wastewater treatment facility to a new Advanced Water Purification Facility, where the water will be treated to drinking water standards and then injected into a local groundwater basin for storage, and later extracted and delivered to customers.

-Advanced purification involves multiple treatment processes including biofiltration, ultra-filtration, reverse osmosis, ultraviolet light, and advanced oxidation.
+Advanced purification involves multiple treatment processes.
+This treatment begins at the existing Ventura Water Reclamation Facility (VWRF), which will be upgraded with Membrane Bioreactors and an Ultraviolet (UV) Light disinfection system.
+This treated water will then be sent to the new Advanced Water Purification Facility, which will further treat water using Reverse Osmosis (RO), additional Ultraviolet Light, and Advanced Oxidation (UV / AOP).
 This proven approach, known as potable reuse, is currently used throughout California, other States, and internationally and is regulated by the State Water Resources Control Board’s Division of Drinking Water.

 The VenturaWaterPure Program includes a network of infrastructure designed to recover, treat and reuse water that was previously discharged into the Santa Clara River Estuary.